 The project site is surrounded by Del Mar Highlands Town Center to the east, one single-family residence to the southeast, office buildings to the south and west, and multi-family residential (across Del Mar Heights Road) to the north (refer to Figure 2-2).
 Del Mar Highlands Town Center is a 30-acre shopping center that contains retail shops, restaurants, major grocery store, major drug store, a theater, plaza, and a small outdoor amphitheater within one- to two-story structures.
 The single-family residence to the southeast is located on a large lot and is considered a rural residential use.
 This residential property is a remnant of a former ranch that originally encompassed much of the land in the immediate project area.
 Two office buildings are located on the 13-acre Heights at Del Mar site to the south, both of which are three stories over parking.
 The office buildings directly to the west within Highlands Corporate Center and Highlands Plaza are two- to four-stories tall.
 The Signature Point apartment complex is located to the northeast and contains two-story multi-family residential buildings over parking with one-, two-, and three-bedroom apartments.
 The East Bluff condominium complex to the north includes one- and two-story townhomes.
+Single-family residences are located north of the multifamily residences, northwest of the intersection of High Bluff Drive and Lower Ridge Road, approximately 750 feet northwest of the project site.
 A pedestrian bridge crosses over Del Mar Heights Road just east of the Del Mar Heights Road/El Camino Real intersection.
-Fire Station 24 is located approximately 0.3 mile to the northeast of the project site at the intersection of Del Mar Heights Road and Hartfield Avenue.
-Additionally, the Northwest Division police substation is located approximately 0.2 mile to the south at 12592 El Camino Real.
+Fire Station 24 is located approximately 0.3 mile to the northeast of the project site at the intersection